 Buzz Lightyear’s Space Ranger Spin

 Buzz Lightyear’s Space Ranger Spin is a fun, interactive ride for the whole family.
 It’s a popular attraction, which can cause it to be a hot queue to wait in, so if you’ve gotten your priority FastPasses already, this is a great secondary choice.
-This arcade style ride has you riding through Star Command Headquarters to help Buzz Lightyear take down Evil Emperor Zurg.
+This arcade-style ride has you riding through Star Command Headquarters to help Buzz Lightyear take down Evil Emperor Zurg.
 We even have a guide on tips for getting a high score on Buzz Lightyear Space Ranger Spin!

 Be sure to bring your A-game, because Buzz Lightyear’s Space Ranger Spin has been known to bring out people’s competitive sides!
 This is a shooter-style game, where you aim your blaster at targets throughout the ride, and your ride car tallies up your scores.
 Personally, I’m pretty bad at the game and will probably never attain Galactic Hero status (but if you do, be sure to tell the cast members at the end and claim your prize!), but I can tell you that not all targets are worth the same point value.
 Be on the lookout for the harder ones to reach at the tops of the rooms.

 CLICK HERE: How To Get A High Score On Buzz Lightyear!

 Enchanted Tales with Belle is a cute show/meet and greet with Belle and features some super adorable kiddos.
 Despite it not being a ride, Enchanted Tales with Belle has surprisingly long wait times, so if meeting Belle is important for your Magic Kingdom day, I’d recommend grabbing a FastPass for this.
 I also recommend having your camera ready!